 If you're planning to use your machine in multiple locations a light-weight inverter machine may the way to go.

 How thick do you need the welder to weld?
 As a rule, allow 30 amps for every millimetre of aluminium thickness and 25 amps per millimetre of mild steel thickness.

 Pay attention to the Duty Cycle

 The Duty Cycle of your welding equipment tells you how long you can weld without worrying about overheating the power source.
-In the specs of the machine, it’s written as amperage level that can be maintained for a percentage of time in a 10-minute block.
+In the specifications for the machine, it’s described as the amperage level that can be maintained for a percentage of time in a 10-minute block.
 For example, the duty cycle might be 50% at 180 amps.
-As a rule, 40-60% is sufficient for most handheld TIG applications.
+As a rule, 40-60% is sufficient for most hand-held TIG applications.

 A word about warranties

 Whatever and wherever you’re welding, don’t underestimate the value of a warranty and service support network.
-Trust us, it provides peace of mind.
+Above all, they provide peace of mind.
 You get what you pay.
-At eWelders.com.au, All of our suppliers are backed by a nation-wide network of service agents and all of them have strong warranty conditions.
+At eWelders.com.au, all of our suppliers are backed by a nation-wide network of service agents and all have strong warranty conditions.